ripytide/ks3-project/lesson1_graphics/slides/0-slide.md

 ![](../images/0_errors.png)

-*Here I forgot to include a quotation mark at the end of my message.
+*Here I forgot to include a quotation mark at the end of my code.
 The error message says the problem is in line 5.*

 3. If you're really stuck, try copying the error message into Google to search for solutions or ask for help!